Lamatic/Lamatic-MCP/README.md

 # @lamatic/mcp

 Unified Lamatic MCP server.
-Merges `@lamatic/dev-mcp`, `@lamatic/graph-mcp`, and a proxy to the hosted Lamatic Docs MCP into one server, with a fourth `kit_*` namespace reserved for the not-yet-scoped AgentKit MCP.
+Merges `@lamatic/dev-mcp`, `@lamatic/graph-mcp`, a proxy to the hosted Lamatic Docs MCP into one server, and AgentKit MCP.

 ## Install